Native child welfare law faces major Supreme Court challenge - Local News 8

 “That really helped her be confident in who she is and where she came from,” Beaudin said.
 “She had those pieces of her.
 If you don’t know where you came from and who your people are and what your culture is about, you don’t have a sense of belonging anywhere.”

 ___ Fonseca covers Indigenous communities on the AP’s Race and Ethnicity team.
-Follow Fonseca on Twitter: @FonsecaAP.
+Follow Fonseca on Twitter @FonsecaAP.
 Sherman reported from Washington.
 Associated Press writer Sophie Austin in Sacramento, California, contributed to this report.
-Sophie Austin is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Austin is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
-Follow Austin on Twitter: @sophieadanna
+Follow Austin on Twitter @sophieadanna.

-Note: This story has been corrected to show the attorney’s surname is Fort, not Ford.